Garage Golf Simulator Planning Guide: Space, Layout & Setup Basics

 Garage Layout Questions to Answer First

 Before choosing a launch monitor, screen, mat, enclosure, or projector, answer the practical garage questions.
 These are the issues that determine whether your setup will be permanent, semi-permanent, or something you set up and take down.
+The free GolfSimMaker Starter Guide gives you a simple checklist-style way to keep those room-first decisions in order.

 Important: do not only measure the empty garage.
 Measure the garage as it is actually used.
 Cars, storage racks, open garage doors, tracks, and equipment can change the usable simulator space quickly.